rejetto/hfs/dev-plugins.md

   ```js
   exports.config = { message: {} }
   ```
+  This will produce a configuration form in the admin-panel.

-  Once the admin has chosen a value for it, the value will be saved in the main config file, under the `plugins_config` property.
+  Once the admin has customized the value, the latter will be saved in the main config file, under the `plugins_config` property.
     ```yaml
     plugins_config:
       name_of_the_plugin:
         message: Hi there!
     ```

-  When necessary your plugin will read its value using `api.getConfig('message')`.
+  When necessary your plugin will read its value using `api.getConfig('message')` in the backend, or `HFS.getPluginConfig('message')` in the frontend, but the latter must be enabled using the `frontend` flag in the config.

 - `configDialog: DialogOptions` object to override dialog options.
 Please refer to sources for details.
-- `onFrontendConfig: (config: object) => void | object` manipulate config values exposed to front-end.
+- `onFrontendConfig: (config: object) => void | object` manipulate config values exposed to frontend.
 - `customHtml: object | () => object` return custom-html sections programmatically.
 - `customRest: { [name]: (parameters: object) => any }` declare backend functions to be called by frontend with `HFS.customRestCall`
 - `customApi: { [name]: (parameters) => any }` declare functions to be called by other plugins (only backend, not frontend) using `api.customApiCall` (documented below)